Utah is by far one of Jake’s and my favorite states to visit. We spend some time exploring Utah at least once every year.

 Renting A Car For This Southern Utah Road Trip:

 If you do choose to fly in for this Southern Utah Road Trip, you will want to find a good deal on car rentals.
-Jake and I use Kayak and they always have good deals!
+Jake and I use Booking, Expedia, and Hotels to compare prices on rental cars.

 IMPORTANT NOTES before traveling on this southern Utah road trip